Printable Daily Desktop Calendar

 This spreadsheet was designed to help you print your own daily calendar with your own daily quotes.
 The cutting and binding is up to you to figure out, but I designed this so that the calendar could be spiral bound along the top edge.
 The template is set up to print 92 pages with 4 days on each page (cut down the middle and center).
 You can choose to print one-sided or two-sided.

-Printing Two-Sided: If you select "Two-Sided" from the drop-down box in the Calendar worksheet, the template automatically orders the pages so that half-way through the year you flip the calendar around to continue with the second part of the year.
+Printing Two-Sided: If you select "Two-Sided" from the drop down list in the Calendar worksheet, the template automatically orders the pages so that half-way through the year you flip the calendar around to continue with the second part of the year.
 The image below shows the print settings to use when printing two-sided (note that the pages should flip on the short side).

 Settings for printing two-sided.